pierre-pvln/mod_myinstalledextensions/README.md

-This module lists the installed extensions of this Joomla! website.
+This module lists the installed extensions of a Joomla! website.